 The Moreton Bay Cycleway runs through the Boondall Wetlands between the Entertainment Centre and Nudgee Road.

 The wetlands ride is definitely a scenic route.
-If you're looking for a more direct north-south path, Sandgate Road has bicycle lanes from Nundah to Deagon and is much quicker.
+If you're looking for a more direct north-south path, Sandgate Road has bicycle lanes from Nundah to Deagon and is much quicker, and the Gateway Motorway has a much more direct bikeway parallel.

 The northern end of the Cycleway continues to Boondall Railway Station and the Brisbane Entertainment Centre.